 Only qualified employees can receive benefits under the Railroad Unemployment Insurance Act.
 A new benefit year begins every July 1.
 To qualify for benefits in a benefit year, you must have creditable railroad earnings in the preceding calendar year (base year), counting no more than a certain amount in any month.
 In addition, a new employee must have railroad service in at least 5 months of his or her first year of work in order to be eligible for benefits in the following benefit year.

-In this example, $1,330.00 is the monthly compensation base for base year 2010.
-The monthly compensation base for base year 2011 is $1,330.00.
+In the example above, $1,655.00 is the monthly compensation base for base year 2020.
+The monthly compensation base for base year 2021 is $1,710.00.
 Contact your local RRB field office if you need information about the monthly compensation base for other years.